Cyber Monday deals lure in consumers amid high inflation

 To deal with the change, the company has been scaling back its warehouse expansion plans and is cutting costs by axing some of its projects.
 It’s also following in the steps of other tech companies and implementing mass layoffs in its corporate ranks.
 Amazon CEO Andy Jassy said the company will continue to cut jobs until early next year.

-Shopify, another company which helps businesses set up e-commerce websites, laid off 10% of its staff this summer.
+Shopify, a company which helps businesses set up e-commerce websites and also offers offline software, laid off 10% of its staff this summer.

+The company said Monday that its merchants have surpassed $5.1 billion in global sales since the start of Black Friday in New Zealand.
+And spending per U.S. customer went up $5 compared to last year, said Shopify President Harley Finkelstein.

+Despite the bump, Finkelstein said shoppers were more intentional about their spending this year and waiting for discounts before making a purchase.